Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ## Alias Analysis

-The `aliasAnalysisKind` function retrieves the alias analysis kind for an operator, which helps in understanding how the operator interacts with memory.
+The <SwmToken path="/torch/csrc/jit/runtime/operator.h" pos="207:3:3" line-data="  c10::AliasAnalysisKind aliasAnalysisKind() const {">`AliasAnalysisKind`</SwmToken> function retrieves the alias analysis kind for an operator, which helps in understanding how the operator interacts with memory.
 This information is used to make decisions about node movements and optimizations.

 ```c
   c10::AliasAnalysisKind aliasAnalysisKind() const {